 E-mail- Each teacher has an email account set up to support communication with parents as well as parents with teachers.
-The lesson plan will be emailed weekly as well as being posted on the bulletin boards outside of the classroom.
-Our teachers check email at arrival and end of their work day; never during class time.
+The lesson plan will be emailed weekly as well as being posted on the bulletin board outside your child's classroom.
+Our teachers check email daily when they arrive to set up their classroom and at the end of their work day; never during class time.
 Please call the office if you have immediate information to share with your child's teacher.